Thames Tributary Darent - Hawley

 One With Grace church and the Stretch Theatre

-Hawley Manor.
-Brick dovecote.
+Hawley Manor. he manor was called Sawters in the occupation of Francis Lee in 1695.
+As destroyed by fire 1919 and rebuilt.
+Brick dovecote remains.
 1556 date is not genuine but it is said to be Elizabethan.
 Listed.
+T

 Powder Mill Lane